Table of Contents

 I lost my whole blog that had taken hours, nay weeks, to create.

-Chastened, I soon changed to Managed WordPress hosting with a company that provides a reliable service and great support when I need it, in return for a realistic price that lets them afford to provide a good service.
+Chastened, I soon changed to Managed WordPress hosting with a company that provides full training, a reliable service and great support when I need it, in return for a realistic price that lets them afford to provide a good service.

 Of course there is another way to get free hosting, and that’s with free blogs such as WordPress.com, Blogger.com and others not so well known.